Hello, I'm Big Research

 Assoc.
 Prof Percival has worked in both New Zealand and throughout the Pacific region in both clinical and research roles.

 She is Vice-President of the Pasifika Medical Association, Chair of Fale Futures Trust, Chair of South Seas Healthcare, a trustee of Ta Pasifika Primary Health Organisation, and serves on a number of government health advisory groups.
 Assoc.
-Prof Percival was awarded a Queen’s Service Order medal in 2010 for her services to the Pacific community.
+Prof Percival was awarded a Queen’s Service Order medal in 2010, and in 2023, she received a King's Birthday Honours as Dame Companion of the New Zealand Order of Merit for services to health and the Pacific community.

 Our research in action